svaderia/GujjuCoders/_posts/2017-03-20-welcome-to-gujjucoders.md

 Hello folks!
 Welcome to **GujjuCoders**.
 Initially I was thinking of writing a general welcome message for everyone out there.
-But then I realise that this is going to be almost our private blog.
+But then I realize that this is going to be almost our private blog.
 So I'm going to write some general guidelines for you.
-I have spent enough time on desiging this blog you just need to know how Jekyll works and how you can write a post.
+I have spent enough time on designing this blog you just need to know how Jekyll works and how you can write a post.
 ## Resources
 First of all you should know about git and GitHub.
 Those who want to learn or refine their concept of git